sylvia830/LaundryHelper/README.md

 - As a user, I want to be able to check the availability of the washing machines.
 - As a user, I want to be able to pay for the service using my laundry card.
 - As a user, I want to be able to check the balance on my account and add value to it.
+- As a user, I want to be able to delete my current task (cannot delete the saved one).
 - As a user, I want to be able to save my card balance to the file.
 - As a user, I want to be able to load my card balance from the file.
 - As a user, I want to be able to save my current machineId to the file and load it afterwards.